ashan00/Google-Homepage/README.md

 # Google-Homepage
-A clone of Google's homepage.
+A clone of Google's homepage created using HTML & CSS.